-Barry is a very popular first name for males (#140 out of 1220, Top 11%) and also a very popular surname or last name for all people (#771 out of 88799, Top 1%) (2000 U.S. Census).
+Barry is a very popular first name for men (#140 out of 1220, Top 11%) and also a very popular surname for all people (#691 out of 150436, Top 1%).
+(2000 U.S. Census)

 Barry reached its apex rank of #72 in the U.S. in the 1950s, and is at #1278 presently.
 (2015 Birth Statistics)

 Which version is better?with its variant forms and related boy names.
 Barrett (#313 via latest list), Berry, Garry, Barrington, Barrie and Barnett are the prominent varying forms of Barry (#1278 via latest list) ranked in the Top 2000.
 Other forms, like Barr, are uncommon.
 These relations of Barry were at the apex of their popularity 7 decades ago (median #1073) and have become significantly less popular since (#1655, 82% less usage).
 Barry has been the top favorite, though Barrett is now the more favored form, while versions like Garry are now somewhat dated.